Evaluation and the tension between generalization and particularity: The negotiation of supplementary child allowance in a collective firm

 Testing for supplementary child allowance

 The use of Boltanski and Thévenot’s framework for conducting the analysis of the discussions showed that people did not follow the ideal-typical route from uncertainty to deciding on relevant worlds and eventually to a test of state of worth.
-Instead, their negotiation resembles a discovery process: at stake was not only who should be evaluated and how, but also it if it was possible to develop a fair model for all situations in the first place.
+Instead, their negotiation resembles a discovery process: at stake was not only who should be evaluated and how, but also if it was possible to develop a fair model for all situations in the first place.

 Phase One: Questioning the justness of generalization, but still adopting an evaluation device from family law